leonawicz/tabr/.github/ISSUE_TEMPLATE/bug_report.md

 Before filing an issue:

 First, restart R and retest the issue.
-Second, install the latest CRAN release: `install.packages("shiny")`.
+Second, install the latest CRAN release: `install.packages("tabr")`.
 Retest the issue.
 -->

 ### System details